Stratified Lie systems: Theory and applications: Introduction

 \section{Introduction}

-A {\it Lie system} is a first-order system of ordinary differential equations (ODEs) whose general general solution can be written as a function, the so-called {\it superposition rule}, of a family of particular solutions and some constants to be related to initial conditions \cite{CGM00,CGM07,Dissertationes,LS,PW}.
-The Lie--Scheffers theorem \cite{CGM00,CGM07,LS,PW} states that a Lie system amounts to a $t$-dependent vector field taking values in a finite-dimensional Lie algebra of vector fields, a so-called {\it Vessiot--Guldberg Lie algebra} \cite{Dissertationes}.
-By applying the Lie--Scheffers theorem, Lie proved that all differential equation on the real line are locally diffeomorphic, at a generic point, to a differential equation of the form
+A {\it Lie system} is a nonautonomous system of first-order ordinary differential equations (ODEs) in normal form whose general solution can be written as a function, a so-called {\it superposition rule}, of a family of particular solutions and some constants related to initial conditions \cite{CGM00,CGM07,Dissertationes,LS,PW}.
+The Lie--Scheffers theorem \cite{CGM07,LS,PW,LS20} states that a Lie system amounts to a $t$-dependent vector field taking values in a finite-dimensional Lie algebra of vector fields, called the {\it Vessiot--Guldberg Lie algebra} of the Lie system.

-where $a_0(t),a_1(t),a_2(t)$ are arbitrary $t$-dependent functions \cite{LS}.
-Moreover, all Lie systems on the plane are, at generic points, diffeomorphic to one of 28 classes of Lie systems \cite{GKO92,LS}, which is again a rather small subset of differential equations on $\mathbb{R}^2$.
-These facts illustrate that most differential equations are not Lie systems \cite{CGL08,Dissertationes}.
+By applying the Lie--Scheffers theorem, Lie proved that every Lie system on the real line is locally diffeomorphic, around a generic point, to a Riccati differential equation\footnote{Some works additionally assume that $a_1(t)a_3(t)$ must not be equal to zero for every $t\in \mathbb{R}$ (see \cite{Ri24}).}

+where $a_1(t),a_2(t),a_3(t)$ are arbitrary $t$-dependent functions \cite{Dissertationes,LS,LS20}.
+Although Lie also classified all finite-dimensional Lie algebras of vector fields on the plane around a generic point up to local diffeomorphisms, his results presented several unclear points (see \cite{GKO92}).
+Gonz\'alez--L\'opez, Kamran, and Olver clarified Lie's classification and, as a result, they proved that there exist 28 families of finite-dimensional Lie algebras of vector fields on $\mathbb{R}^2$, the hereafter called {\it GKO classification}.
+From their results and the Lie--Scheffers theorem, one can classify, up to local diffeomorphisms, Lie systems at generic points of the plane \cite{BBHLS15,GKO92}.

-Despite being the exception rather than the rule, Lie systems have a plethora of geometric properties and relevant applications \cite{CGM00,CGM07,Dissertationes,LV15,PW}, e.g. all types of matrix Riccati equations, which appear in the study of B\"acklund transformations, and many other physical applications are Lie systems \cite{OlmRodWin86,OlmRodWin87,PW}.
+Previous facts illustrate that most systems of differential equations are not Lie systems \cite{CGL08,Dissertationes}.
+Notwithstanding, Lie systems have a plethora of geometric properties and relevant applications \cite{CGM00,Dissertationes,LS20,LV15,PW}, e.g. matrix Riccati equations are Lie systems appearing in the study of B\"acklund transformations and other fields \cite{CR08,CRF01,OlmRodWin86,OlmRodWin87,PW}, which motivates their analysis.